blinds52/odata/trunk/minutes/odata_meeting-9_on-20120927_minutes.md

 : "Come up with a first milestine for the temporal extension" [owner: Andrew Eisenberg] is **Ongoing** (Note: Due 2012-09-27)

 Andrew:
-> Due date will need move to next week.
+> Due date will need to be moved two weeks later.

 **No further discussion**. **No objections**.

 AI#0005
-: "Come up with a first milestine for the temporal extension" [owner: Andrew Eisenberg] is **Ongoing** (Note: Due 2012-10-04)
+: "Come up with a first milestine for the temporal extension" [owner: Andrew Eisenberg] is **Ongoing** (Note: Due 2012-10-11)

 ####4.1.3 [AI#0006](https://www.oasis-open.org/apps/org/workgroup/odata/members/action_item.php?action_item_id=3463)####